strikermed/Cybersecurity-Project-1/README.md

 ```
 ansible-playbook elk_filebeat_playbook.yml
 ```
-You see something like this:
+You should see something like this:
 ![Filebeat Confirm](Images/Filebeat_data_confirm.png)

 - Run the Playbook: elk_metricbeat_playbook.yml, then navigate to http://104.42.50.35:5601/app/kibana#/home/tutorial/dockerMetrics (use your specified public IP), and select "Check data" at the bottom of the page to confirm the installation worked as expected